 Aromatase inhibitors appear less effective in women with high BMI

 As noted above, high BMI has been reported to reduce the effectiveness of treatment with aromatase inhibitors.
-The authors of one study of Arimidex hypothesized that higher doses or more complete inhibitors might be required for overweight women, but this has not been confirmed.
+The authors of one study of anastrozole hypothesized that higher doses or more complete inhibitors might be required for overweight women, but this has not been confirmed.
 It has also been suggested that tamoxifen might be more appropriate treatment for obese women since tamoxifen interferes with a tumor's ability to use estrogen (whereas aromatase inhibitors block the production of estrogen).

 High BMI results in less effective suppression of estrogen production